Aventura (band): Inmortal Tour (2019–2021)

 On September 21, 2019, the group reunited for Romeo's Utopia concert at MetLife Stadium in New Jersey.
 They performed hits such as "Dile al Amor", "Todavía Me Amas", and "Inmortal".
 The group performed "Obsesión" alongside Cardi B who would also performed her hit song "I Like It" at the concert.
 On December 8, 2019, an announcement was made regarding the band's upcoming US tour, La Gira Inmortal.
 It was their first tour since splitting in 2011, and began in Los Angeles on February 5, 2020.
-In March 2020, the group had announced that concerts were postpone due to the COVID-19 pandemic.
+In March 2020, the group had announced that concerts were postponed due to the COVID-19 pandemic.
 This included 5 shows at the Radio City Music Hall in New York City that was supposed to take place from March 16 to the 19, and March 22, 2020.
 It was eventually postponed for the dates July 9 to the 12.
 However, it was eventually canceled just like all the other scheduled or postponed shows.

 In June 2021, Aventura announced the return of the Inmortal Tour.
 But instead of doing the shows in the venues that were originally planned before their cancelation, they decided to play at stadiums and big arenas in certain cities.
 Before the tour started, the group released the single Volví on August 3, 2021, featuring Bad Bunny.
 On August 14, the tour started in Miami, Florida at Hard Rock Stadium.
 They became the first Latin act to ever sell out the stadium.
 The tour ended on October 9, 2021, in East Rutherford, New Jersey, at MetLife Stadium.
 This was the same venue Romeo Santos sold out 2 years prior.
 They had a show for Arlington, Texas, at Globe Life Field scheduled on August 22, 2021.
 However it was postpone to October 14, 2021.
 This would have been the last concert but for some unknown reason the concert never happened.
 It was never mentioned.
 There was no news nor any announcements were made about why it was canceled.
 On November 4, 2021, Aventura announced their very last concert to be set for December 18, 2021, At the Félix Sánchez Olympic Stadium in Santo Domingo, Dominican Republic.
 They sold out tickets 3 days after the day they went on sale.
 A second concert was set for December 19, 2021, which would eventually be their final concert together.
 Both shows were successful.